paulruvolo/warmup_project_2017/README.md

 **Our solution:**

 We split this problem into two separate challenges: orient parallel to the wall and move to a target distance away from the wall.
 The Neato is parallel to the wall if two lidar readings, of equal angle relative to the Neato’s 270° mark, are equal in magnitude.
 We chose the readings at 240° and 300°, and used proportional control to attempt to make the difference between those two readings equal zero.
 We used a similar proportional controller to optimize a distance reading to the wall minus our set target distance to zero.
 We kept a live visualization of where the robot sensed the wall was at all times in order to more easily debug the behavior of our code.
 The position of the wall was calculated by drawing a line between our 240° and 300° measurements.

+**Code architecture:**

+Our code uses OOP structure with a main Wall_Follower class with an init method that initializes member variables (p-controller variables and lidar readings), a processScans method that acts as the lidar subscriber callback, and an act method that applies a p-controller to the angular velocity of the robot based on our lidar readings and publishes linear and angular velocities to the Neato.
+In our code’s main we have a while loop that runs the act method on repeat.

+**Challenges:**

+Our wall following relies solely on lidar input, but there are often obstacles along the wall that do not scan very well with lidar, such as some black materials of various textures.
+This makes calculating an accurate wall position very difficult.
+Another challenge that we dealth with was creating a proportional controller that received two inputs (angle to the wall and distance to the wall) and tuned one output (angular velocity).
+We eventually created an equation to appropriately balance the two inputs to put into our p-controller.

+**Possible improvements:**

+While our wall following program works incredibly well, we could always add additional functionality to it.
+One possiblity is to give the wall follower a time-dependent distance to follow the wall at as opposed to a static distance.
+The robot could be given a sine function and it would trace the curve as if the wall were the x-axis on a graph.

+**Key takeaways:**

+A key takeaway from this task is that using the correct approach can make a very difficult problem almost trivial.
+Our first attempt at wall following was simply p-controlling a single reading 90 degrees to the right of the robot.
+This was ineffective and the reading changed unpredictably based on our angular velocity.
+When we redefined our approach to include comparing two lidar scans to find a parallel path along the wall, then the problem became almost effortlessly solved.

 ![wall_following](images/wall_following.jpg?raw=true "Wall Follow")